PUGX/badge-poser/README.md

 2. badge for current last version

-3. gather feedback about destroy project or find a domain
+3. gather feedback about destroy this project or find a domain

 ## Contribution